Rainwater Drain Blocked by Roots? How to Deal with Root Intrusions and Ingress

 Regular Maintenance:

-Conduct regular inspections and maintenance of your drainage system to identify and address potential issues before they escalate.
+Understand where your drains and drain pipes are.
+Then conduct regular inspections and maintenance of your drainage system to identify and address potential issues before they escalate.

 Choose Non-Porous Pipes: